clabra/mamba-tiny/README.md

 ## mamba-minimal

-Simple, minimal implementation of Mamba in one file of PyTorch.
+Tiny implementation of Mamba in one file of PyTorch.

 Featuring:
 * Equivalent numerical output as official implementation for both forward and backward pass
 * Simplified, readable, annotated code
+* An alternative to using parallel scan (not available in pytorch as of current) via cumsum

 Does NOT include:
 * Speed.
 The official implementation is heavily optimized, and these optimizations are core contributions of the Mamba paper.
 I kept most implementations simple for readability.